-In response to local needs, MHA may set-aside up to twenty-five Housing Choice Vouchers annually when funding permits, to be used by homeless families who are referred by an approved local service provider.
-Eligible families may only be referred to MHA by an approved service provider that has been awarded funding by the City of Memphis Department of Housing and Community Development (HCD) Department.
+In response to local needs, MHA may set-aside up to forty Housing Choice Vouchers annually when funding permits, to be used by homeless families who are referred by an approved local service provider.
+Eligible families may only be referred to MHA by an approved service provider. that has been awarded funding by the City of Memphis Department of Housing and Community Development (HCD) Department and/or the Community Redevelopment Agency.
 To qualify, families must be homeless, as certified by the referring service agency, and commit to receiving case management and supportive services.
 Families admitted into this program must meet all regular admissions and eligibility criteria.